Projects in the City of Muncie

 Project: The Muncie Crisis Center provides mental health and addiction services to individuals in crisis.
 The crisis center provides a place for people to go instead of waiting at the emergency room or being taken to jail.
 Individuals in crisis can be taken to the Crisis Center, where they receive help from trained behavioral health professionals.

-Timeline: Completed, opened March 2025
+Timeline: Completed, opened February 2025

 Owner: City of Muncie, Operated by Meridian Health